pacna/yt-transcriptify/README.md

 # Angular YT Transcription

-Angular Yt Transcription is a web app that displays a visual transcription of a YouTube video.
+Angular YT Transcription is a web app that displays a visual transcription of a YouTube video.

 ![angular-yt-transcription](./docs/angular-yt-transcription.png)